Chapter 2 Introduction to Git

 Fundamentally, git works by storing your files inside an individual repository.
 While a repository looks like just a folder that contains your code files, it actually performs a number of functions all at once:

-Storage of Files: A repository contains all the files and folders that make up your project, from source code, to text documents, images, and more.
+A repository contains all the files and folders that make up your project, from source code, to text documents, images, and more.

-Version History: Git continuously tracks changes made to the files within the repository.
+Git continuously tracks changes made to the files within the repository.
 Every time you make a modification, git creates a snapshot of the entire project at that moment.
 Known as “commits”, these store the state of your project at different points in time, allowing you to revisit or revert to earlier versions as required.

-Metadata and Tracking: On top of this, git stores metadata, such as who made specific changes, when they were made, and why.
+On top of this, git stores metadata, such as who made specific changes, when they were made, and why.
 This helps you understand the progress made throughout the project and facilitates collaboration among team members.

 All of this is done through a set of simple git commands, and the version history is stored alongside the files.
 In this way, git tracks the changes you make locally; to share the changes with others you would make use of Github as well.